Proverbs 17 – Wisdom, Justice, and Family

 a.
 He who covers a transgression seeks love: There is a time and a place for the exposure of sin (Ephesians 5:11), but often the sins of others should be tactfully and lovingly covered.
 The exposure of all belongs to God, not man (Luke 12:3).

 b.
-He who repeats a matter separates friends: To uncover someone’s sin by repeated it to others will ruin relationships and divide friendships.
+He who repeats a matter separates friends: To uncover someone’s sin by repeating it to others will ruin relationships and divide friendships.

 i.
 Repeats“…may indicate either tale-telling or…harping on a matter.”
 (Kidner)